Techie-Inc/RPi-Pico-pyRTOS/README.md

 ## Basic Usage

 pyRTOS separates functionality into tasks.
 A task is similar to a thread in a desktop operating system, except that in pyRTOS tasks cannot be migrated to other processors or cores.
-This is due to limitations with CircuitPython.
+This is due to limitations with Raspberry Pi Pico.
 In theory, though, it should be possible to write a scheduler with thread migration, for MicroPython, which does support hardware multithreading.

 A simple pyRTOS program will define some task functions, wrap them in `Task` objects, and then register them with the OS using the `add_task()` API function.
 Once all tasks are added, the `start()` function is used to start the RTOS.